voxel51/fiftyone/docs/source/user_guide/app.rst

 .. note::

-    Fitler rules are dynamic.
+    Filter rules are dynamic.
 If you :ref:`save a view <app-saving-views>` that contains a filter rule, the matching fields may increase or decrease over time as you modify the dataset's schema.